planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 After logging in, many more options will be displayed.

-Use the links on the left side column to manage GeoServer, its services, data, security settings, and more.
-Also on the main page are direct links to the capabilities documents for each service (WFS, WMS, WCS).
+Use the links on the left side column to manage the GeoServer application, its services, data, security settings, and more.
+Also on the main page are direct links to the capabilities documents for each service, such as the Web Map Service (WMS) and Web Feature Service (WFS).

 We will be using the links on the left under Data—among them Layer Preview, Workspaces, Stores, Layers, Layer Groups, and Styles—very often in this workshop, so it is good to familiarize yourself with their location.

 --------------------------------------------------